-The WHS Regulations define a principal contractor as a PCBU that commissions a construction project21.
+The WHS Regulations define a principal contractor as a PCBU that commissions a construction project18.

-If the principal contractor, engages another PCBU as principal contractor for the construction project and authorises the person to have management or control of the workplace and to discharge the duties of a principal contractor, then the person engaged is the principal contractor for the project.
+If the principal contractor, engages another PCBU as principal contractor for the construction project and authorises the person to discharge the duties of a principal contractor, then the person engaged is the principal contractor for the project.

-A construction project has only one principal contractor at any specific time.
+A construction project has only one principal contractor at any one specific time.